 The Enron Interstate Pipelines Support the Adoption of Version 1.5 of the GISB Standards

 The Enron Interstate Pipelines support common practices that help facilitate a seamless interstate gas grid.
-To this end, the Commission should adopt Version 1.5 of the GISB business practices standards as promulgated through the GISB consensus process.
-As noted by FERC in Order 587,
+To this end, the Commission should adopt version 1.5 of the GISB business practices standards as promulgated through the GISB consensus process.
+As noted by FERC in Order No. 587,

 “[T]he Commission recognizes that not every standard